aragon/radspec/README.md

 TBD.

-## Aside: Why is natspec unsafe?
+## Aside: Why is NatSpec unsafe?

-Natspec accepts any valid JavaScript.
+NatSpec accepts any valid JavaScript.
 There are multiple reasons this is a bad idea:

 1. You either need to write your own JavaScript VM or use `eval` (unsafe!) from inside JavaScript
 2. A fully-featured language with classes, functions and much more is absolutely overkill for something that could be solved with a simple DSL.